 - any deputy appointed by the Court of Protection to make decisions for the person;

-- the Independent Mental Capacity Advocate (IMCA), if appointed (see Independent Mental Capacity Advocates and Independent Mental Health Advocates).
+- the Independent Mental Capacity Advocate (IMCA), if appointed (see Independent Mental Capacity Advocates and Independent Mental Health Advocates chapter).

 The decision maker must take the above steps, amongst others, and weigh up the above factors when deciding what decision or course of action is in the person’s best interests.